 We can file motions to obtain repair reports and maintenance records for the breath test machine used in your case.
 We conduct a complete audit of the machine to demonstrate problems with the accuracy and reliability of the machine used in your case.

 Problems with Breath Testing at the Hernando County Sheriff’s Office

 Find out more about newly discovered evidence showing serious problems with the alcohol testing program at the Hernando County Sheriff’s Office.
 This scandal impacts DUI convictions between August of 2010 and May of 2011 which may be reversed after the abrupt resignation of Hernando County’s breath test operator and agency inspector.

-Find out more about former breath test operators status as an “independent contractors” with a confidentially clause written into her contract.
+Find out more about the former breath test operator’s status as an “independent contractors” with a confidentially clause written into her contract.

-HCSO Traffic Unit for DUI Enforcement – The HCSO Traffic Unit is comprised of ten (10) Traffic Deputies, a Traffic Public Service Technician and a Sergeant.
+HCSO Traffic Unit for DUI Enforcement – The HCSO Traffic Unit includes ten (10) Traffic Deputies, a Traffic Public Service Technician, and a Sergeant.
 The goal of DUI enforcement efforts is to reduce the number of traffic-related fatalities and injuries.
 The Hernando County Sheriff’s Office Traffic Unit will increase traffic enforcement efforts on several main roads throughout the county during 2018.
 During these traffic enforcement operations, officers will be using both marked and unmarked vehicles to conduct DUI and narcotics enforcement.

 Finding Criminal Defense Lawyers for Brooksville, FL

 Contact the Sammis Law Firm today to fight out what steps you must take in the 10 days after your arrest to preserve all of your options for the best result in your Brooksville, FL, driving under the influence or drunk driving (DUI) case.